grackle-project/grackle/doc/source/CapabilityGuide.rst

 Dust Chemistry
 ^^^^^^^^^^^^^^
-Grackle has basic dust chemistry, which includes heating, cooling, and H\ :sub:`2` formation.
+Grackle has basic dust chemistry to model the influence of a non-evolving dust population on the chemothermal evolution of the gas.
+This includes H\ :sub:`2` formation on dust grains, photo-electric heating, and dust recombination cooling.
 This is controlled by the :c:data:`dust_chemistry` parameter.

-Grackle optionally gives users fine-grained control over the interstellar radiation field used to compute photoelectric heating.
+Grackle optionally gives users fine-grained control over the interstellar radiation field used to compute the dust temperature and photoelectric heating.

 .. note:: In Development: Dust Grain Chemistry Network

 Metal Cooling
 ^^^^^^^^^^^^^
-Grackle supports metallicity-dependant metal cooling (using tabulated rates calculate with `Cloudy`_).
+Grackle supports metallicity-dependant cooling from heavy elements (using tabulated rates calculate with `Cloudy`_).
 This is enabled by the :c:data:`metal_cooling` parameter.

 .. note:: In Development: Metal Chemistry Network